open-resources/physics_bank/content/public/004.Kinematics(1D)/Displacement/Displacement_and_distance_of_particle/displacement_and_distance_of_particle.md

     allow-blank: true
     label: $d= $
     suffix: cm
+myst:
   substitutions:
     params:
       vars:
         title: Displacement and Distance of a particle
         units: cm
-    seconds: 5
+      seconds: 9
 ---
 # {{ params.vars.title }}
 The position of a particle in centimeters is given by $s(t) = 20 - 9t + t^2$, where $t$ is in seconds.